sgh-eltern/newsletter/README.markdown

   $ pandoc website.markdown --to html --standalone --table-of-contents | xmllint --format --html --xpath '//html/body/node()' - | pbcopy
   ```

-*  Grab the contents of the `body` section and put it into a Wordpress HTML block
+*  Grab the contents of the `body` section and paste it into a Wordpress HTML block

 ## Mail